Are rates higher with an alternative lender?

 Are private lenders part of the alternative space?

-Yes, as alternative lenders go, private is considered a lender of last resort.
+Yes, though private is considered a lender of last resort.

-Offering mortgage loans using their own capital, private lenders scratch a lending niche itch for those borrowers who often can't find the funding they need through traditional and regulated alternative lenders.
+Offering mortgage loans backed by private capital, these lenders scratch the lending itch for borrowers who often can't find the funding they need from traditional and regulated alternative lenders.

-Private lenders can charge even higher rates and fees and may not offer a renewal at the end of your (pricey) term — or your next renewal may come with increasingly higher rates and fees.
+Private lenders often charge higher rates and fees and may not offer a renewal at the end of your (pricey) term — or your next renewal may come with increasingly higher costs.